awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 `Aurora_ml_single_request_cnt`
  The aggregate count of ML functions that are evaluated by non\-batch mode across all queries run by users of the DB instance\.

- For information about monitoring the performance of the Amazon SageMaker operations called from Aurora Machine Learning functions, see [Monitor Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.
+ For information about monitoring the performance of the SageMaker operations called from Aurora Machine Learning functions, see [Monitor Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.

 ## Limitations of Aurora Machine Learning<a name="aurora-ml-limitations"></a>